Jessica-Thomas/treats-by-jay/README.md

 -Media queries
 -Responsive to different screen sizes
--CSS grid on menu page and index
+-CSS grid on menu page and index-- multiple columns or one column depending on screen size

 -Commented out/organizational lines in CSS/HTML/JS
 -At least 3 CSS selectors